ZyrusAlvez/Schema-Generator/README.md

 # Schema Generator

 A Python module for automatically generating JSON schemas from JSON data and validating JSON objects against those schemas.
+This tool is designed for internal use as an integration module.

 ## Features